-After college, I stopped thrifting as in Germany, it is more a students thing or for children clothes.
-However, after moving to Alaska getting nice stylish clothes became a real challenge.
-All good brands, you can get in town, are famous outdoor outfitters.
+After college, I stopped thrifting.
+At that time, it was more a students thing or for children clothes in Germany.
+However, after moving to Alaska, shopping for nice stylish clothes became a real challenge.
+All good brands, you can buy in town, are famous outdoor outfitters.
 I am not an outdoor gal at all.
 Thus, why would I dress so?
-Furthermore, my work place has different informal “dress codes” depending on the department/unit you are associated with.
-Thus, work clothes wise everything works, but head-to-toe in one expensive designer.
-This means I can dress in my style.
+When you find something in a store in town and you like it Alaskans buy it in all colors.
+Thus, you can run into style clones everywhere.

 Buy only items in the style you strive for

 Because the style I strive for was not available in the stores in Fairbanks, I started to browse the consignment stores in town.
 Doing so sounds like a contradiction in itself.
 However, due to the military and air force bases there is a fast turnover in the population of Fairbanks.
 Clothes that are still too cold for the new ones in town, however, are just right for those with a sourdough status of 10+ years who are already adapted to the cold.
 Furthermore, many Alaskans buy their clothes in the Lower 48 when on travel, vacation or family visits.